Treat yourself to this delicious, decadent Fettuccine Alfredo with Asparagus and Sun Dried Tomatoes tonight!

-There’s a reason I only make Fettuccine Alfredo a couple times a year, and that’s because it’s super rich.
-This classic pasta dish has a few key ingredients: butter, cream, and cheese.
+There's a reason I only make pasta with Alfredo Sauce a couple times a year ... and that's because it's super rich.

-However you serve it, this Fettuccine Alfredo with Asparagus and Sundried Tomatoes is sure to be a hit on your next special occasion!
+However you serve it, this Pasta with Asparagus and Sun Dried Tomatoes is sure to be a hit on your next special occasion!

-- 1 bunch aspargus, cut into 1-inch pieces
+- 1 bunch asparagus, cut into 1-inch pieces

 - 1 cup heavy cream